GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 DNS configurations are managed in the `dns-*.tf` files.
 Copy for example the `dns-dev.tf` to `dns-staging.tf` and replace within the files "prod" with "staging", where relevant.
-Don't forget to add a peering zone in landing project and point it to the newly created environment private zone.
+Don't forget to add a peering zone in the landing project and point it to the newly created environment private zone.

 <!-- TFDOC OPTS files:1 show_extra:1 -->
 <!-- BEGIN TFDOC -->